Municue

 2 hearings·Last: Jun 25, 2025·Zoning·Site·Notable

-Reyes Gamino applied to establish a Commercial Service District and impose deed restrictions on a property at the southwest corner of Data Drive and Executive Drive, currently zoned for multiple commercial uses.
-This designation would affect the allowed uses and development potential at this commercial intersection, requiring legal deed restrictions to govern future development.
+Reyes Gamino applied to establish a Commercial Service District and deed restrictions on property at the southwest corner of Data Drive and Executive Drive.
+The application proposed modifying the property's zoning classification and establishing deed-based restrictions on future development.
+The City Council approved the application on June 25, 2025.

 May 22: Carried: 13 to 0